-By Fiscal Year, Millions of Dollars 2020 2020-2024 2020-2029 Direct Spending (Outlays) 0 .
-0 0 Revenues 0 0 0 Deficit Effect 0 0 0 Spending Subject to Appropriation (Outlays) n ot estimated Statutory pay-as-you-go procedures apply?
+Financial Services on May 12, 2021 By Fiscal Year, Millions of Dollars 2021 2021-2026 2021-2031 Direct Spending (Outlays) 0 0 0 Revenues 0 0 0 Increase or Decrease (-) in the Deficit 0 0 0 Spending Subject to Appropriation (Outlays) not estimated Statutory pay-as-you-go procedures apply?
 No Mandate Effects Increases on-budget deficits in any Contains intergovernmental mandate?
-No of the four consecutive 10-year periods beginning in 2030?
+No of the four consecutive 10-year periods beginning in 2032?
 No Contains private-sector mandate?
-Yes, Cannol Determine Costs
+Yes, Cannot Determine Cos

 H.R.
-3623 would require publicly traded companies to annually disclose certain climate related information to the public.
-Under the bill such companies would need to describe physical and financial risks they would face under different climate change scenarios, explain strategies and corporate governance processes in place to manage those risks, and analyze the social cost associated company greenhouse gas emissions.
-The Securities and Exchange Commission (SEC) would be required to establish and periodically update rules to implement the climate disclosure requirements and annually assess and report to the Congress on the extent to which public companies are in compliance.
+2570 would require publicly traded companies to annually disclose certain climate-related information to the public.
+Under the bill, such companies would need to describe physical and financial risks they would face under different climate change scenarios, explain strategies and corporate governance processes in place to manage those risks, and analyze the social cost associated with the company's greenhouse gas emissions.
+The Securities and Exchange Commission (SEC) would be required to establish and periodically update rules to implement the climate disclosure requirements.
+The SEC also would be required to annually assess and report to the Congress on the compliance of these public companies with those rules.
 The Government Accountability Office would be required to periodically evaluate the SEC's effectiveness in carrying out and enforcing the new climate disclosures.
-Using information from the SEC, CBO estimates that imple-

 Using information from the SEC, CBO estimates that implementing H.R.
-3623 would have a gross cost of \$13 million over the 2020-2024 period.
-CBO expects that the SEC would need the services of approximately 20 employees for different periods of time at an annual rate of \$250,000 per employee to issue and update rules, compile disclosures, and assess compliance.
-However, the SEC is authorized to collect fees sufficient to offset its annual appropriation; therefore, CBO estimates that the net effect on discretionary spending would be negligible, assuming appropriation actions consistent with that authority.
+2570 would have a gross cost of \$10 million over the 2021-2026 period.
+CBO expects that the SEC would need the services of approximately 20 employees for different periods of time at an average annual rate of \$270,000 per employee to issue and update rules, compile disclosures, and assess compliance.
+However, the SEC is authorized to collect fees sufficient to offset its annual appropriation; therefore, CBO estimates that the net effect on discretionary spending would be insignificant, assuming appropriation actions consistent with that authority.

 H.R.
-3623 contains private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA), but CBO cannot determine whether those mandates' aggregate costs would exceed the UMRA threshold (\$164 million in 2019, adjusted annually for inflation).
+2570 contains private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA).
+CBO cannot determine whether those mandates' aggregate costs would exceed the UMRA threshold (\$170 million in 2021, adjusted annually for inflation).

-By requiring publicly traded companies to annually disclose to the SEC the effect of climate change on their operations and finances, H.R.
-3623 would impose a mandate as defined in UMRA.
+By requiring public companies to annually disclose to the SEC the effect of climate change on their operations and finances, H.R.
+2570 would impose a mandate as defined in UMRA.
 The mandate's costs would equal the expenses incurred by those companies to comply with the disclosure requirements as established through SEC rules.

-In 2010, the SEC published guidance to clarify how publicly-traded corporations should apply existing SEC disclosure rules to the risk that climate change developments may pose to their businesses.
+In 2010, the SEC published guidance to clarify how publicly traded corporations should apply existing SEC disclosure rules to the risk that climate change developments may pose to their businesses.
 Such guidance did not establish reporting requirements as strict as those set out in H.R.
-3623.
-Based on information from industry sources, CBO estimates that a small portion, about 15 percent, of affected companies are cunently reporting information related to climate change to investors.
+2570.
+Based on information from industry sources, CBO estimates that a small portion, about 15 percent, of public companies are currently reporting information related to climate change to investors.

 Because the SEC has not issued the rules required by the bill, CBO cannot determine whether the mandates cost would exceed the private-sector threshold.
-However, given the current low disclosure rate, the costs for publicly-traded companies to comply with the new rules may be substantial.
-Furthermore, if the SEC increased fees to offset the costs associ-
+However, given the current low disclosure rate, the aggregate costs for publicly traded companies to comply with the new rules may be substantial.

 Furthermore, if the SEC increased fees to offset the costs associated with implementing the bill, H.R.
-3623 also would increase the cost of an existing mandate on private entities required to pay those assessments.
-CBO estimates that the incremental cost of the mandate would be roughly \$2.5 million per year, on average.
+2570 would increase the cost of an existing mandate on private entities required to pay those assessments.
+CBO estimates that the incremental cost of the mandate would be roughly \$2 million per year, on average.

 H.R.
-3623 contains no intergovernmental mandates as defined in UMRA.
+2570 contains no intergovernmental mandates as defined in

+UMRA.